napari/napari/docs/GOVERNANCE.md

 The SC membership is revisited every January.
 SC members who do not actively engage with the SC duties are expected to resign.
 New members are added by nomination by a core developer.
-Nominees should have demonstrated long-term, continued commitment to the project and its [values](VALUES.md).
+Nominees should have demonstrated long-term, continued commitment to the project and its [mission and values](MISSION_AND_VALUES.md).
 A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.

 The napari steering committee may be contacted at `napari-steering-committee@googlegroups.com`.
+Or our via our [@steering-committee](https://github.com/orgs/napari/teams/core-devs) GitHub team.

 # Decision Making Process